Masters Accounting (MACC)

 MACC 427 Reporting and Auditing Fair Value Estimates 3 Credits

 MACC 430 Data Analytics for Accountants 3 Credits

 This course uses publicly available financial statement information to programmatically analyze company activities.
 Obtaining, cleaning, exploring, analyzing with statistical and machine learning methods, and presenting accounting data are explored in a project based format.
 Non-financial related information analyses are linked to audit and risk assessments.
 Projects and papers involve actual entities and associated financial information.
-Credit will not be given for both MACC 42x, Data Analytics for Accountants and ACCT 3xx, Data Analytics for Accountants.
+Credit will not be given for both MACC 430, Data Analytics for Accountants and ACCT 330, Accounting Data and Analytics.

 Prerequisites: ECO 045